IT Jobs Abound in Healthcare, but the Transition to Healthcare IT Isn’t an Easy One

 The Healthcare IT Boom

 Opinions may vary on the state of the US economy, but one thing analysts agree on is the positive outlook for the healthcare industry.
 Aging Baby Boomers and a growing population mean the need for healthcare is increasing, and transformative legislation means it’s easier than ever to gain access to care.
-One way the industry will handle the increased demand is by utilizing electronic health records (EHR) for enhanced efficiency.
-Legislated deadlines around the implementation and meaningful use of EHR systems are just one reason many healthcare organizations are scrambling to find healthcare IT assistance.
+One way the industry will handle the increased demand is by utilizing Electronic batch records for enhanced efficiency.
+Legislated deadlines around the implementation and meaningful use of EBR systems are just one reason many healthcare organizations are scrambling to find healthcare IT assistance.

 There’s no doubt healthcare as an industry needs significant IT help, but that doesn’t mean IT jobs are for the taking.
 On the contrary, healthcare organizations may have a number of IT job opportunities available, but the help they seek is highly specialized.
 As a result, IT professionals hoping to transition into health IT are likely to find themselves wondering, “How can I gain experience in healthcare IT if all the health IT jobs require experience?”